Introducing Instana Python Monitoring

 The move to microservices is continuing its march across organizations and technologies.
 Meanwhile, Python is still a favorite language for creating critucal applications.
 Python’s speed and versatility allow for greater portability in the new container world, but also bring a new set of challenges.
 New packages are being developed daily that further the development and deployment of more and more Python-based microservice applications which comes on top of a well-established presence in many technical areas such as data science, finance, big data and the web.

-That’s why we set out to deliver our monitoring capabilities for Python applications.
+That’s why we extended our monitoring capabilities to Python Applications.

 With this in mind, we are excited to announce that Instana now provides insight into both larger legacy Python applications and newer microservices-based Python applications with the Instana Python sensor that is open source on GitHub.

 The sensor provides runtime monitoring and distributed tracing for Python applications.
 Installation is simple, and the data extracted is invaluable for those running and managing Python applications in production.

 No Touch Metrics & Tracing

 Having to write code to enable monitoring of your applications is a dying relic from older historical APM vendors.
 One of Instana’s key product goals is to provide automatic discovery of applications, map interdependencies between those applications and to continuously monitor KPIs.